Holographic Timelike Entanglement Across Dimensions: Preliminaries

 In what follows we mostly focus on the Lorentzian signature case, hence choose $\lambda=-1$.
 The turning point is given by $ F^2(u_0)=c^2_y - c^2_t$.
 On the other hand, the point $u_*$ denotes the end of the space, being $u_*=0$ for AdS-Poincare coordinates.
 For generic metrics like those in class II or III the point $u_*$ depends on the place where some cycle (like the $\phi$-coordinate) shrinks.

 From the above discussion, it is generic that the turning point in Lorentzian cases $F^2(u_0)=c_y^2-c_t^2$ is real for $c_y>c_t$.
 In this case we have a spacelike separated slab.
 For $c_t>c_y$ we have a time-like separated slab and the turning point is generically imaginary.
-In \cite{Nunez:2025ppd} the two types of embeddings were named Type I and Type II respectively.
+In \cite{Nunez:2025ppd} the two types of embeddings were named Type I and Type II respectively. {We anticipate here that for the case of dual QFTs with a scale (such as confining or gapped theories), real embeddings (Type I) with real turning points $u_0$, even for the case $c_y<c_t$.
+A more detailed discussion is given in Section \ref{sectionconfiningmodels}. }

 The idea is to write both the $S_{tEE}(u_0)$ in eq.(\ref{regulatedEE}) and the space-time interval $\Delta^2(u_0)=Y^2(u_0)-T^2(u_0)$ from eq.(\ref{separationsTY}) and then parametrically write $S_{tEE}(\Delta)$.
 For $\Delta^2>0$ we have Type I embeddings, for $\Delta^2<0$ Type II embeddings.
 The lightlike case is analysed as a limiting procedure in \cite{Nunez:2025ppd}.
 In that paper, a way is suggested to interpolate between the two types of embeddings via analytic continuation to avoid the divergent result on the light-cone, something similar to the proposal of \cite{Heller:2025kvp}.
 In other words, we start with a real valued embedding (Type I) with $c_y>c_t$ and increase $c_t$.
 The case $\Delta^2=0$ is avoided by analytic continuation.
-After that we keep on increasing $c_t$ and we have a Type II, complex embedding.
+After that we continue to increase $c_t$ and we have a Type II, complex embedding.

 Below, we mostly focus on the purely time-like situation, that is when $c_y=0$, leading to Type II embeddings.
 Of course the character of the embedding depends on the precise functional form of $F^2(u)$.
 In cases in which there is a length scale in the field theory (like the examples studied in Section \ref{sectionconfiningmodels}), the system can have Type I embeddings even if $c_t>c_y$.